michaeljcollinsuk/CV/README.md

 #### Self-determination

 I started my own eBay business to be independent and do something for myself, and I'm proud of what I achieved.
-I knew the direction I was going in wasn't right for me and it was exciting to start something fresh and different.
-It also ultimately led me to Makers Academy, where I strongly bought into their emphasis on solving problems using your own initiative.
+I'd had enough of the jobs I was doing at the time and it was exciting to start something fresh and different.
+It also ultimately led me to Makers Academy, which took another leap of faith and even more determination.

 - I ran my eBay store selling vintage clothing for three years, doing everything myself - from buying stock to going to the post office.
 Even the embarrassing modelling shots were just me and a tripod!
 - It also led me to discover coding.
 Building basic webpages in HTML/CSS and using Adobe Dreamweaver was my gateway to getting stuck into Chris Pine and Codecademy.